What legal documents should I be aware of?

 There are a lot of things to consider once a loved one has passed.
 Some of the most important things can be overlooked due to attention on other decisions that need to be made.

-Legal formalities in the event of a death can be very time consuming, therefore it is desirable that business and personnel affairs should always be in order.
-It is a good idea to attend to the following now and periodically update as necessary.
+Legal formalities in the event of a death can be very time consuming.
+It’s desirable that business and personnel affairs should always be in order, but this isn’t always the case as life gets in the way.
+However, it’s a good idea to attend to the following legal documents periodically and update them as needed.

 The only way to insure the distribution of a person’s property according to their wishes is by a document called a will.
 For a will to take effect from the time of the death of its maker, it needs to be executed properly.